jfalkner/algorithms/code/correct_parentheses/README.md

 > Invalid = ( or ) or )( or ))(( or ())(

 Important thing here is not to over think it.
 It is a simple problem and almost certainly has a O(n) style solution.

-I was asked this during interviews at PacBio.
-It struck me as unusual given my 10+ years of experience, my publications and talks, and lots complex code examples in GitHub.
-In any case, not much choice but to jump the hoop and also not fair to assume interviewers have researched candidates.
+I was first asked this during interviews at PacBio.
+The context and setup felt like a FizzBuzz, and talking through a few examples reduced it to just that.

 ### Solution